Antique double walnut almoner in the shape of a box without frames

 Description

-Ancient double charity box made of walnut in the shape of a frameless box, with corner joints in a swallowtail pattern visible from the outside, additionally reinforced with wrought iron squares.
-The lid of the charity box features two coin slots and an original keyless lock; in reality, the lock is closed and secured with a latch on the lid, as it has been forced.
-It is in good condition and originates from Italy, dating back to the 18th century.
+Ancient double alms box made of walnut in a box-shaped design without a frame, with corner joints in a swallowtail pattern visible from the outside, additionally reinforced with wrought iron squares.
+The lid of the alms box features two coin slots and an original keyless lock; in reality, the lock is closed and secured with a latch on the lid, as it has been forced.
+It is in good condition and originates from Italy, dating to the 18th century.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
 All antique products in Rococo and Louis XV styles are particularly interesting and noteworthy.
-The Baroque style, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by highly decorative furniture meant to radiate splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these pieces.
+The Baroque style, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by very elaborate and luxurious furniture designed to radiate splendor and play a significant role in opulence.
+Materials were chosen selectively to emphasize the grandeur of these pieces.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also the Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
+An important style as well is the Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
 The Renaissance style was quite heavy and massive.
-Brown stains, cornices, sturdy bases, and bas-reliefs were used.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-Mythology and ancient times also inspired these designs, so supports and legs often took animal forms.
+It used brown stains, cornices, sturdy bases, and relief decorations.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+During this period, mythology and ancient themes were also popular, with supports and legs often taking animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands recreate such furniture, drawing inspiration from Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+Currently, many global brands reproduce such furniture inspired by Italian and French craftsmen, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
 It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for a luxurious antique that suits your interior.
+This is especially important when searching for a luxurious antique that fits your interior.

 Attributes / Details